Table of Contents

 Sideroblastic anemia due to congenital defects or acquired causes

-Sideroblastic anemia can be congenital or acquired as shown in table 1.
+Sideroblastic anemia can be congenital or acquired.
 Congenital defects are due to defective porphyrin synthesis due to abnormal Aminolevulinic acid synthetase (ALAS).
-Most commonly seen X-linked in individuals with ALAS abnormalities.
+It is most commonly seen X-linked in individuals with ALAS abnormalities.
 This enzyme is responsible for the conversion of aminolevulinic acid to produce the vital end product, heme, as explained in the following:

 Lead poisoning inhibits the conversion of protoporphyrins necessary for heme synthesis.
-Pyridoxine (vit B6) deficiency which is a necessary cofactor for protoporphyrin synthesis is another cause.
+Deficiency of Pyridoxine (vit B6), which is a necessary cofactor for protoporphyrin synthesis, is another cause.
 This deficiency is most commonly seen in patients treated with isoniazid and chloramphenicol.

-Copper deficiency is another cause seen in those after prolonged ingestion of zinc.
-Patients who received bariatric surgery or those who are malnutritioned are also at risk for copper deficiency induced sideroblastic anemia.
+Copper deficiency is another cause observed in people after prolonged ingestion of zinc.
+Patients who received bariatric surgery, or those suffering from malnutrition, are also at risk for copper-deficiency-induced sideroblastic anemia.

-Lastly, myelodysplastic syndrome may result in sideroblastic anemia.
-The bone marrow shows abnormal erythroid hyperplasia with poorly hemoglobinized cytoplasm also found in folate deficiency.
+Lastly, the myelodysplastic syndrome may result in sideroblastic anemia.
+The bone marrow shows abnormal erythroid hyperplasia with poorly hemoglobinized cytoplasm, also found in folate deficiency.